timcdlucas/statsforbios/README.md

 If you want to add some snippets or example code or whatever, clone the repo, add your files, then submit a pull requset.

 Feel free to use, change copy anything that I have written in this repo, no accreditation needed (though it is always nice..)
 To be clear, all the R files, images that have been created by me are licensed under [The Unlicense](http://unlicense.org/).
-However there is some stuff in the repo such as my blog style pages and some twitter data etc. I don't own any of that.
+However there is some other stuff in the repo such as my blog style pages and some twitter data etc. I don't own any of that.
+The balzac jekyll theme is in this repo and is under an MIT [license](LICENSE).